Next Session/ Introduction

 Therapy for Loneliness & Connection

-- If you enjoy therapy mostly because it gives you a chance to share yourself unconditionally and have time dedicated just to you, that is wonderful- and that is more like supportive therapy, not focused therapy.
+- If you enjoy therapy mostly because it gives you a chance to share yourself unconditionally and have time dedicated just to you, that is both important and wonderful- but that is more like supportive therapy, not focused therapy.

-- Being seen and heard unconditionally is an essential need, but my practice is geared towards insurance regulations and having time in my limited schedule to be available to help those in crisis to get professional help.
+- Being seen and heard unconditionally is an essential need, but my practice is geared towards insurance regulations and having time in my limited schedule to be available to help those who are deeply stuck or in crisis to get professional help.

-- Appointments are generally scheduled approximately every 2 weeks, then drop to every 3 weeks, and so on.
-Therapy is not meant to continue for years at the same frequency.
+- Appointments are generally scheduled weekly for the first handful of sessions, then every 2 weeks, then spaced out to every 3 weeks, then monthly, and then only as needed.
+Therapy is meant to empower you to build your roadmap to self-care and is not meant to continue for years at the same frequency.

 - Because we are a focused therapy practice and not a supportive therapy practice, clients in most need (e.g. safety issues or acute crises) will get priority scheduling.